 #6: Meet the Goals and Needs of Management and Employees

-Corporate officers and board members should define what the problem is, communicate with employees, and establish a plan for achieving the desired outcome.
-By having a plan for how to do this, companies can tackle problems quickly and maintain their positive company culture.
+For example, the company may need to improve employee morale.
+There’s more to that than just increasing pay.
+Corporate officers and board members should define the problem, communicate with employees, and establish a plan for achieving the desired outcome.
+By having a plan for doing this, companies can tackle problems quickly and maintain their positive company culture.

 See Related: Reasons Why Corporate Social Responsibility Is Important